Bakuon!!

 Bakuon!! (ばくおん！！) is a Japanese manga series by Mimana Orimoto.
-The series began serialization in Akita Shoten's seinen manga magazine Young Champion Retsu from February 2011 and has been collected in fifteen tankōbon volumes as of 20 January 2022.
+The series began serialization in Akita Shoten's seinen manga magazine Young Champion Retsu from February 2011 and has been collected in eighteen tankōbon volumes as of July 2025.
 An anime television series adaptation by TMS Entertainment/8Pan aired between April and June 2016.

 Plot

 The series takes place at Okanoue Girls' High School (丘乃上女子高等学校, Okanoue Joshikōtōgakkō), where girls are permitted to ride motorcycles to school, and follows Hane Sakura, a cheerful freshman who becomes awed after seeing another student ride a bike to school.
 Taking an interest, Hane joins her school's motorcycle club and gets a motorcycle license.
-After buying her own bike, Hane begins her exciting, two-wheeled, motorized high-school life along her new friends; Onsa Amano, Rin Suzunoki, Raimu Kawazaki and Hijiri Minowa.
+After buying her own bike, Hane begins her exciting, two-wheeled, motorized high-school life along her new friends Onsa Amano, Rin Suzunoki, Raimu Kawasaki and Hijiri Minowa.